LysTech/lys/README.md

 The `/scripts` directory contains example scripts that demonstrate how to use the Lys library.
 This separation of concerns keeps the core library code (in `/objects`, `/visualization`, and `/utils`) stable and reusable, while allowing experimentation and result generation to happen in dedicated script files.
 The scripts include:

-- `processing_demo.py`: Demonstrates experiment processing with bandpass filtering
+- `processing_demo.py`: Demonstrates a complete experiment processing pipeline including wavelength conversion, hemoglobin reconstruction, scalp effect removal, t-statistics conversion, and eigenmode-based reconstruction with correlation analysis against MRI t-stats
 - `viz_demo.py`: Shows 3D visualization capabilities with meshes and optodes

 ## Documentation